1. How many students are in each camp, and how many instructors supervise them?

 3. My child participated in the camp last year and he/she is planning to return to the same camp.
 Does the content for the camp change from year to year?

-The topics covered and the activities run in the camp will mostly be the same.
-However, new instructors and undergraduate students usually bring in new content, ideas, and emphasis with them, so there will be some variations from year to year.
+We are building new content so we can operate on a 2-year system of even/odd years content (your child will be able to take two years of the same camp without encountering the same content).
+As well, new instructors and undergraduate students bring in new content and activities so there will be some variations from year to year.
 If you are concerned about repeated content, we recommend you consider registering your child to one of the many camps offered on UBC campus.

 4. Does your camp provide lunch services?